BBC PLAY SCHOOL

 So, what was your favourite section of the show?
 My personal favourite was trying to guess which window we would be going through.
 Would it be square, round or arched?

 But do you remember the Play School toys?
-Humpty was a kind of posh version of the nursery rhyme character Humpty Dumpty, then there were Big Ted and Little Ted, the ragdoll Jemima, and a plastic doll called Hamble (she was replaced by Poppy in the mid 1980s).
+Humpty was a kind of posh version of the nursery rhyme character Humpty Dumpty, then there were Big Ted and Little Ted, the ragdoll Jemima, and a plastic doll called Hamble (she was replaced by Poppy in the mid 1980s), who looked like something out of a horror movie.

 The first clip in the playlist above features Carol Chell wobbling some jelly, Derek Griffiths pretending to be a jelly, and Julie Stevens inviting us to go through the round window.
 Hmm, I preferred the square window myself.